elwanmohamed/ETL-task/README.md

-# ETL-task
+# ETL-Task
 ## Overview
-- This task is about extracting data from different sources transform it and finally load it in excel sheet flat file or database tables
+- This task is about extracting data from different sources transform it and load it in databases
-- We use execute Sql, script C#, BackUp Database task in control fllow
+- We use SSIS, Advanced Sql and C# script task in ETL Task
 - Also to transform data Derived column, union all, mergejoin, Conditional split, Data Conversion and sort
 ## Scripting
 - we use scripts to show error message using c# or to perform specific task in control flow